 If you aren’t sure whether your device matches the above list of models, you’ll need to dive into the settings of your tablet and select “Display.”
 Look for the option labeled “Display Mirroring” in the settings menu.
 If you see this option, congratulations—you can use device mirroring.

 How to Stream Content to Your TV

-If you want to get the most out of your tablet, you’ll want to purchase a Fire TV or Fire Stick device; they’re cheap and small enough that adding it to your existing technology should be rather easy.
+If you want to get the most out of your tablet, purchase a Fire TV or Fire Stick device; they’re cheap and small enough that adding it to your existing technology should be rather easy.

 Using the Second Screen or Cast Experience

-Whether you own an older tablet or one of Amazon’s new models for 2017, you’ll be happy to know that streaming your favorite Amazon videos to your Fire TV or Fire Stick are easy to do.
+Whether you own an older tablet or one of Amazon’s newer models, you’ll be happy to know that streaming your favorite Amazon videos to your Fire TV or Fire Stick is easy to do.

 If you aren’t using a Fire TV, and you don’t have the same account linked to both devices, you won’t see this option.
 Unlike Airplay or Chromecast, Amazon’s Second Screen requires you to share an account between both devices.
 When you tap on this option, your tablet will load a Second Screen interface that provides additional information on the movie.
 You can scroll through the cast, jump to scenes like a DVD, view trivia about the scene, and more.
 You can also turn off the screen on your tablet once the video has begun playing.

 To do this, load the application and select the Cast icon in the top-right corner of your display.
 A menu to select your streaming device will appear in the corner of the app, and you can use your device to select a specific playback device, like a smart TV or a Roku player.

 Mirroring Your Device